Coriander Corner logo

 • Vinaigrette: A classic choice, vinaigrettes are light and can range from simple (oil and vinegar) to more complex (adding mustard, herbs, or garlic); they add a tangy, bright flavor that enhances the freshness of the salad.

-• Ranch Dressing: Creamy and herbaceous, ranch dressing is a favorite for those who prefer a richer dressing.
-Its creaminess pairs well with both the crisp vegetables and the richer meats and cheeses.
+• Ranch dressing: Creamy and herbaceous ranch dressing is a favorite for those who prefer a more decadent dressing.
+Its creaminess pairs well with the crisp vegetables and the richer meats and cheeses.

-• Italian Dressing: This zesty, herb-infused dressing is both tangy and slightly sweet, making it a versatile choice that complements a wide range of ingredients.
+• Italian dressing: This zesty, herb-infused dressing is tangy and slightly sweet, making it a versatile choice that complements a wide range of ingredients.

-• Lemon Juice and Olive Oil: For a very light and refreshing dressing, a simple drizzle of lemon juice and olive oil can brighten up the salad without masking any flavors.
+• Lemon juice and olive oil: A simple drizzle of lemon juice and olive oil can brighten up the salad without masking any flavors for a very light and refreshing dressing.

 Beautifully served julienne salad with julienne vegetables and cubed chicken and sliced bacon.